Tracy e Polpetta

-Tracy e Polpetta (“Tracy and Polpetta”) is a sitcom created to teach children English.
+Tracy e Polpetta (“Tracy and Polpetta”) is an Italian sitcom created to teach children English.

 The protagonists are a ten-year-old English girl, Tracy, her magical talking garbage can, Bill the Bin, and the two characters who live with her and speak Italian: the mole Polpetta, and Van Ruben, the ghost of a pirate who lived in the 17th century.

 Every episode deals with an important topic, such as civil coexistence, diversity, environmental protection, and education.